Can Headphones Damage Your Hearing? What You Need to Know

 How Headphones Affect Your Ears

-When you listen to sound through headphones, the audio goes directly into your ear canal.
-Unlike speakers, which spread sound across a room, headphones deliver concentrated sound waves right to your eardrum.
-Over time, repeated exposure to loud volumes can damage the delicate hair cells in your inner ear.
-Once these hair cells are damaged, hearing loss is permanent.
+When you listen through headphones, sound goes directly into your ear canal.
+Unlike speakers, which disperse audio across a room, headphones deliver concentrated sound waves straight to your eardrum at close range, with nowhere to go.

 Volume and Duration